momentum-mod/docs/content/docs/guide/mapping/map_porting.md

 1. Zone the map in-game or in Hammer
 2. Make the required entity modifications using in-game entity tools and/or Hammer
-3. Use Lumper to apply entity modifications to the BSP and remove Valve assets
+3. Use [Lumper](https://github.com/momentum-mod/lumper/releases) to apply entity modifications to the BSP and remove Valve assets
-4. Ensure the map is following our guidelines
+4. Ensure the map is following our [Submission Guidelines](/guide/mapping/submission_guidelines/)
-5. Upload the BSP and zone .json file to the Momentum Mod website
+5. Upload the BSP and zone .json file to the [Momentum Mod website](https://momentum-mod.org/maps/submissions)

 # In-Game Zoning